alborworld/zoom-recording-downloader/README.md

 **Zoom Recording Downloader** is a docker container that uses Zoom's API (v2) to download and organize all cloud recordings from a Zoom account onto local storage.

+It downloads, at a specified time, all the recordings in the folder you desire, organized by author (email) and meeting.

 The python code has been forked (and adapted) from [zoom-recording-downloader](https://github.com/ricardorodrigues-ca/zoom-recording-downloader) by [Ricardo Rodrigues](https://github.com/ricardorodrigues-ca).

 # How to use?